arnolanglade/arnolanglade.github.io/content/about.en.md

   format: "x600 webp"
 ---

-I am a technical coach and software architect with 15 years of experience.
+I am a Software Architect and CTO on-demand with 15 years of experience.
 Self-taught, I studied telecommunications and networks in school, my first job was in a small web agency as a developer.
 I learned on the job and spent many years enhancing my skills in my free time.
 It wasn't the easiest path, but I have no regrets.
 I love my job!

 I have worked with many service companies, which allowed me to contribute on major projects for huge companies such as [Prisma media](https://www.prismamedia.com), [Royal Canin](https://www.royalcanin.com) and [Groupe Sud Ouest](https://www.groupesudouest.com).
 Then, I worked for several startups, including [Akeneo](https://www.akeneo.com), [Convelio](https://www.convelio.com) or [Sunday](https://sundayapp.com).
 Finally, after leaving Sunday, I founded my own enterprise in August 2022.